learning-zone/angular-basics/README.md

 **1. Angular packages** Angular core and optional modules; their package names begin @angular/.
 **2. Support packages** Third-party libraries that must be present for Angular apps to run.
-**3. Polyfill packages** Polyfills plug gaps in a browser\'s JavaScript implementation.
+**3. Polyfill packages** Polyfills plug gaps in a browser JavaScript implementation.

 #### Q. ***What is zone?***

 A Zone is an execution context that persists across async tasks.
-Angular relies on zone.js to run Angular\'s change detection processes when native JavaScript operations raise events
+Angular relies on zone.js to run Angular change detection processes when native JavaScript operations raise events

 #### Q. ***What is the purpose of common module?***